 Apply for the Summer Film Institute

 The Nate Parker Summer Film Institute is a highly competitive program for students who have a passion for film, storytelling, social justice, and African Diaspora culture.
-Successful applicants must show exceptional creativity in their storytelling, and be able to bring unique ideas to the program.
+Successful applicants must show exceptional creativity in their storytelling and be able to bring unique ideas to the program.
 This institute is academically rigorous and requires both academic dedication and creative potential.
-The program is open to advanced high school students (rising seniors only), current college students, and recent college graduates (graduated within the past 2 years).
+The application process is open to High School students (rising seniors), current college students, and recent college graduates (graduated within the past 2 years).
 Tuition cost (includes room and board) is $1,500.
 Scholarships are available for those who demonstrate need.